Danack/oauth2-server/auth-server-password.md

 * `access_token` a JWT signed with the authorization server's private key
 * `refresh_token` an encrypted payload that can be used to refresh the access token when it expires.

+## Security
+The `client_secret needs` to be kept confidential and should not be exposed.
+For example, it shouldn't be embedded in a web-browser based application.

+If you want to use the password credential grant in a web-browser based app, you should either:

+* implement a serverside proxy for the ajax requests, that adds the client secret without exposing it to the end-users.
+* Copy and modify the \League\OAuth2\Server\Grant\PasswordGrant to not require the client_secret for password credentials grants.

 ## Setup

 Wherever you initialize your objects, initialize a new instance of the authorization server and bind the storage interfaces and authorization code grant: